The Complete Sydney Harbour Foreshore Walk

 The Gadigal, Cammeraygal, and Wangal peoples have walked, lived, and cared for these shores for tens of thousands of years.
 As I document this urban pilgrimage, I walk on Country that has been loved and known for millennia before me.

-After completing the 1000 miles and 1000 beaches of the Dreamtime to Eden coastal walk (1,600km of NSW coastline), I'm turning my attention to the harbour I've lived beside for [X] years but never fully explored.
-What secrets does Warrane hold?
-What stories emerge when you slow down enough to walk every metre?
-Follow the journey: #WarraneWanderings
+After completing the 1000 miles and 1000 beaches of the Dreamtime to Eden coastal walk (1,600km of NSW coastline), I'm turning my attention to the harbour I've lived beside for many years.
+Saunter along with me and discover the stories that emerge when you slow down enough to walk every step.

 FOLLOW THE JOURNEY